Caring For Your Personal Collections

 Tips on storing, handling, and preserving personal collections from the Library of Congress Preservation Directorate.
 Also, includes information on emergency preparedness and response as well as collections care.

-Resources to help save family treasures after a disaster from the Heritage Preservation Emergency National Task Force.
+Resources to help prepare for and recover from disasters from the Heritage Preservation Emergency National Task Force.

 Simple guidelines for preserving motion picture films with a focus on storage at home from the Association of Moving Image Archivists.

 How to care for a variety of family treasures including baskets, globes, kayaks, and watches from the Canadian Conservation Institute.

 A guide to frequently asked questions about rare books and rare book values published by the Rare Book and Manuscripts Section of the Association of College and Research Libraries